 According to the New York Times, an architecture firm based in Norcross, GA was recently surprised by a $166,000 phone bill they accrued in a single weekend.
 After days of research, the firm’s IT team found that hackers had placed premium-rate phone calls through their telecommunications network from locations like Gambia, Somalia, and the Maldives.
 The firm found themselves owing their phone provider what would have taken them 34 years to accumulate based on their legitimate phone usage reports filed with the Federal Communications Commission, a defining matter of telecommunication security issues.

-Unfortunately, companies find themselves in these situations quite frequently and often keep things under wraps to avoid negative press regarding security.
+Unfortunately, companies find themselves in similar situations quite frequently and often keep things under wraps to avoid negative press regarding security.
 This lack of awareness has created a vicious circle of vulnerability resulting in lawsuits with phone providers and internal friction between the financial and already overworked IT departments.
-Many businesses who fall victim to telecommunications fraud either are unable to produce the evidence or data required to prove charges are fraudulent or never notice the charges which go unnoticed and hidden in larger budgets.
+Many businesses who fall victim to telecommunications security fraud either are unable to produce the evidence or data required to prove charges are fraudulent or never notice the charges which go unnoticed and hidden in larger budgets.